Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Results

 \subsection{Effect of Exogenous Point Grant on Subsequent Spending (RQ2)}

 Our findings for RQ1 revealed that monetary spending and point redemption share similar statistical patterns.
 However, this similarity does not guarantee that customers treat points and money identically.
 According to the theory of mental accounting~\cite{thaler1985mental}, even if points and cash have the same purchasing power, their perceived value can differ.
-For instance, if consumers do not perceive points as equivalent to cash, they might be more inclined to spend them immediately rather than save them or other way around such as point stockpiling~\cite{ChenPointRedemption2024,StourmStockpiling2015}.
+For instance, if consumers do not perceive points as equivalent to cash, they might be more inclined to spend them immediately rather than save~\cite{ChenPointRedemption2024,stourm2015stockpiling}.
 This hypothesis leads us to ask whether customers behave differently when they receive points compared to when they receive cash.
-To simplify our investigation, RQ2 addresses a canonical economic question: {\it How much do people spend when they receive a financial windfall?}
+Because the 7,500-point grant examined here was distributed by the Japanese government as part of a public policy initiative, RQ2 addresses a question analogous to a canonical problem in fiscal policy: {\it What fraction of an exogenous transfer is spent, and what fraction is saved?} In macroeconomics, this ratio is known as the marginal propensity to consume.
+By ``stimulate,'' we therefore mean whether the grant causes incremental point spending relative to a counterfactual in which the grant was not received, not whether it induces spending in excess of the granted amount.

-This question has two important implications to the literature and practitators.
+This question has two important implications.
 First, for administrators of PLPs, it is important to know how many of the points given through marketing campaigns are actually used within their own program.
 Second, for policymakers, it is important to understand how much of the given points people spend and how much they ``save''.
 This helps measure how effective a policy is by looking at how much it changes people's spending.

 To answer this, we investigate the effect of a 7,500-point (equivalent to JPY 7,500) grant from a Japanese government initiative\footnote{The second My Number Point campaign, as described in Section~\ref{sec:methods}}.
 We employ a difference-in-differences (DID) methodology with doubly robust estimation to mitigate selection bias, comparing the change in spending for customers who received the grant against those who did not.
 Our primary outcome of interest is the total value of points redeemed in the month following the grant distribution.